What is CSA?

 - Sharing Center

 Shareholders commit to a new model of food production.
 This model is designed to create stronger relationships between local farms and local families.
 By purchasing shares in the farm's annual production, families help cover the upfront costs of production and guarantee a local market for food before and during its production.
 Shareholders commit to a whole season or year of farm production by paying for a weekly box of local produce and products in advance.

 By entering into shareholding agreements farmers invite the community to actively support agriculture.
 The cheap, often unethical, and sometimes unsafe, production of food (often on the other side of the globe) has given large producers and exporters an unfair advantage.
 This and other commercial farming practices of the last few decades have placed the family farm in great jeopardy.
 Shareholders in local farms are a key component of "community shared agriculture."
 At TapRoot Farms, and other small farms across Canada, shareholders are helping to stabilize the local farm economy.
 They are countering the commercial farming practices that are threatening family farms and farmland.
 As a result they are also assured of produce that is the freshest-of-the-fresh.

-- Increased ability to incorporate seasonal "100-mile diet" principles into weekly meal plans and lifestyles.
+- Increased ability to incorporate a seasonal, "100-mile diet" principle into weekly meal plans and lifestyles.

 - Great recipes featuring local produce.

 - Improved knowledge of the nutritional benefits of local produce.

 - Being part of the solution and stewards of the land.

 At TapRoot Farms we are committed to continually improving our agricultural methods.
 This is to ensure the sustainability of our natural resources (water, air, soil, ecosystem), long-term viability of our farm, and increase biodiversity.
 We believe in providing people with food that is delicious, nutritious and ethically produced.